-Collectively, the ultimate goal of our Division is to meet the service needs of the Tougaloo community; therefore, we are committed to providing opportunities for open communication and for information sharing.
+Collectively, the ultimate goal of our Division is to meet the service needs of our students; therefore, we are committed to providing opportunities for open communication and for information sharing.
 Your feedback is very important to us, and we look forward to advancing Tougaloo together.